lake-wg/edhoc/draft-ietf-lake-edhoc.md

 The authentication credentials, CRED_I and CRED_R, contain the public authentication key of the Initiator and the Responder, respectively.

 EDHOC relies on COSE for identification of credentials (see {{id_cred}}), for example X.509 certificates {{RFC5280}}, C509 certificates {{I-D.ietf-cose-cbor-encoded-cert}}, CWTs {{RFC8392}} and CWT Claims Sets (CCS) {{RFC8392}}.
-When the identified credential is a chain or a bag, the authentication credential CRED_x is just the end-entity X.509 or C509 certificate / CWT.
+When the identified credential is a chain or a bag, the authentication credential CRED_x is just the end entity X.509 or C509 certificate / CWT.

-Since CRED_x is used in the integrity verification, see {{asym-msg2-proc}} and {{asym-msg3-proc}}, it needs to be specified such that it is identical when used by Initiator or Responder.
+Since CRED_R is used in the integrity verification, see {{asym-msg2-proc}}, it needs to be specified such that it is identical when used by Initiator or Responder.
+Similarly for CRED_I, see {{asym-msg3-proc}}.
 The Initiator and Responder are expected to agree on a specific encoding of the credential, see {{applicability}}.

 It is RECOMMENDED that the COSE 'kid' parameter, when used to identify the authentication credential, refers to a specific encoding.
 The Initiator and Responder SHOULD use an available authentication credential (transported in EDHOC or otherwise provisioned) without re-encoding.
 If for some reason re-encoding of the authentication credential may occur, then a potential common encoding for CBOR based credentials is bytewise lexicographic order of their deterministic encodings as specified in Section 4.2.1 of {{RFC8949}}.

-* When the authentication credential is an (end-entity) X.509 certificate, CRED_x SHALL be the DER encoded certificate, encoded as a bstr {{I-D.ietf-cose-x509}}.
+* When the authentication credential is an X.509 certificate, CRED_x SHALL be the DER encoded certificate, encoded as a bstr {{I-D.ietf-cose-x509}}.
-* When the authentication credential is a (end-entity) C509 certificate, CRED_x SHALL be the C509Certificate {{I-D.ietf-cose-cbor-encoded-cert}}.
+* When the authentication credential is a C509 certificate, CRED_x SHALL be the C509Certificate {{I-D.ietf-cose-cbor-encoded-cert}}.
 * When the authentication credential is a COSE_Key in a CWT, CRED_x SHALL be the untagged CWT.
 * When the authentication credential is a COSE_Key but not in a CWT, CRED_x SHALL be an untagged CCS.
    * Naked COSE_Keys are thus dressed as CCS when used in EDHOC, which is done by prefixing the COSE_Key with 0xA108A101.